Submission #10186: OmerAras55's Linux Mario Forever: Community Edition "warps" in 08:01.333

 1-1

 This is the only level where I didn't save time compared to the old TAS.
 The L+R tactic doesn't work on this level.
 Let me explain: There's an invisible pipe on the left side of where we start the level.
 This is known as the Mushroom Plague pipe skip.
 Unfortunately, when I try to accelerate quickly with L+R at the start of the level, Luigi starts moving to the right because he's facing that direction.
 That's why we can't save time here.
 And unfortunately, we can't do L+R when we exit the pipe and go to the end of the level either.
 Because Luigi entered the pipe facing left, he exits the pipe facing left.
 But we wanted Luigi to go right.
 It's the same situation I just described.
 That's why L+R doesn't save us any time.
-The sliding finish tactic at the end of the level is purely for fun.
+The sliding finish tactic at the end of the level is purely for fun, it doesn't save or lose any time.
 Actually, in the version before this one, if you pressed L+R at the level finish line, Luigi would come back after a while, but unfortunately it has been patched.

 1-2 (-2f)